NTUDDSNLab/WBPR/README.md

     -h, --help     show this help message and exit --log LOG      Path to the log file or 'stdout' for console output.
     --dir DIR      Path to the directory where the input files to execute.
-    --times TIMES  Path to the file where execution times will be logged.
+    --times TIMES  Path to the file where execution times of each warp will be logged.
+(Please add the WORKLOAD flag.)
-    --stats STATS  Path to the file where execution time           statistics will be logged.
+    --stats STATS  Path to the file where statistics of warp execution time will be logged.
+(Please add the WORKLOAD flag.)
+    ```

+* `plots/boxplot`: Plot the boxplot of workload
+    ```
+    usage: boxplot.py [-h] --file FILE --output OUTPUT

+    optional arguments:
+    -h, --help       show this help message and exit --file FILE      Path to the statistics file generated from bash_run.py.
+    --output OUTPUT  Path to the output image file.
     ```